Causal survival analysis under competing risks using longitudinal modified treatment policies: Defining LMTP effects under competing risks

 This type of intervention has been considered in the context of treatment initiation for HIV~\citep{van2005history,cain2010start}, where the condition $L_t'$ is that CD4+ cell count drops below a pre-specified value.
 In this type of application, realistic treatment policies may involve a delay of treatment initiation for logistical reasons.
 Accordingly, allowing for a grace period quantifies an effect that is arguably of more practical relevance. \end{example}

-\begin{remark} In contrast to LMTPs, stochastic interventions proceed by specifying an exposure density $\g_t^\d(a_t\mid h_t)$ \textit{a priori} and considering a sequence of draws $Q^\d_t$ from $\g_t^\d(a_t\mid h_t)$.
-Counterfactual outcomes under stochastic interventions can then be defined as $Y(\bar Q^\d)$. \citet{wen2021intervention} study stochastic interventions where the post-intervention density can be expressed as a mixture between a known density $\f_t(a_t\mid h_t)$ and the density of the observed data $\g_t(a_t\mid h_t)$.
-Any such intervention has an LMTP counterpart defined by
+\begin{remark} \citet{wen2021intervention} study stochastic interventions defined as a random draw from a density that can be expressed as a mixture between a known density $\f_t(a_t\mid h_t)$ and the density of the observed data $\g_t(a_t\mid h_t)$.
+The functional identifying the mean counterfactual outcome under this stochastic intervention is the same as the functional identifying the counterfactual outcome under an LMTP defined by

 where $\varepsilon_t$ is a random draw from a uniform distribution in $[0,1]$, $0<c_t(h_t)<1$ is a mixture constant, and $q_t$ represents a draw from $\f_t(a_t\mid h_t)$.
-Efficient estimators for this type of LMTP have been previously proposed by~\cite{diaz2021lmtp}. \citet{wen2021intervention} discuss the stochastic interventions implied by Examples~\ref{ex:ipsi} and~\ref{ex:grace}, but incorrectly claim that the estimators they develop are not particular cases of the methods of~\cite{diaz2021lmtp}. \end{remark}
+Efficient estimators for this type of LMTP have been previously proposed by~\cite{diaz2021lmtp}. \citet{wen2021intervention} discuss the stochastic interventions version of these effects, but incorrectly claim that the estimators they develop are not particular cases of the methodology of~\cite{diaz2021lmtp}. \end{remark}